Toimchei Shabbos Manchester

 • Community-Embedded Model: Toimchei Shabbos Manchester operates within established community structures (synagogues, minyanim, rabbinical networks).
 Visibility and credibility within these structures is more valuable than grant-writing skills.

-• Dual Focus: While primarily known for direct family support, the Charity Commission confirms they also make grants to organizations.
+• Dual Focus: While primarily known for direct family support, the Charity Commission confirms they also make grants to organisations.
 Other charities serving the Orthodox Jewish community in Greater Manchester may receive support through trustee relationships.

 Similar Funders